The $G$-equivariant Kazdan--Warner problem: Introduction

 \section{Introduction}

-To generalize the classification of closed surfaces, Yamabe \cite{yamabeoriginal} proposed the existence of metrics of constant scalar curvature on manifolds.
-Once a mistake was found in Yamabe's proof, the problem became known as the \textit{Yamabe problem}.
-A complete solution came later, through the works of N.~Trudinger \cite{trudinger}, T.~Aubin \cite{aubin} and R.~Schoen \cite{schoen}, R.~Schoen and S-T Yau \cite{schoen-yau1,schoen-yau2,schoen-yau3}.
-It was interesting to understand the admissible functions as the scalar curvature of some Riemannian metrics for specific classes of smooth manifolds.
-This research line became known as \emph{Kazdan--Warner problems}.

-A combination of the Yamabe problem solution with the results of Kazdan--Warner \cite{kazdaninventiones,kazadanannals} leads to a categorization relating classes of smooth manifolds with their admissibility scalar curvature functions.
-Precisely, every $n$-dimensional closed manifold $M$ with $n\geq 3$ falls in one of the following classes: \begin{itemize} \item[($\mathscr{\, P\,}$)] Every function is the scalar curvature of a Riemannian metric on $M$; \item[($\mathscr{Z}$)] A function is the scalar curvature of a Riemannian metric on $M$ if and only if it is the zero function or it is negative somewhere; \item[($\mathscr{N}$)] A function is the scalar curvature of a Riemannian metric on $M$ if and only if it is negative somewhere. \end{itemize}
+A landmark result of Kazdan and Warner \cite{kazadanannals} determines, for a connected closed manifold $M^n$ with $n \ge 3$, which smooth functions arise as the scalar curvature of some Riemannian metric.
+Their classification sorts all such manifolds into a trichotomy: every connected closed $M^n$ ($n \ge 3$) belongs to exactly one of three mutually exclusive classes. \begin{itemize} \item[($\mathscr{P}$)] $M$ admits a metric of positive scalar curvature; in this case, \emph{every} $f \in C^\infty(M)$ is the scalar curvature of some metric. \item[($\mathscr{Z}$)] $M$ admits a scalar-flat metric but no metric of positive scalar curvature; in this case, $f \in C^\infty(M)$ is a scalar curvature if and only if $f \equiv 0$ or $f$ is negative somewhere. \item[($\mathscr{N}$)] $M$ admits no metric of non-negative scalar curvature; in this case, $f \in C^\infty(M)$ is a scalar curvature if and only if $f$ is negative somewhere. \end{itemize}